muthuct/ssn-instincts-2k18/events/md/varietyEvents_2.md

 #### <!-- <i class="fas fa-edit"></i> --> Description:
   Use clues, be creative and pull out your hidden thoughts.
 Be spontaneous and let your sparkling ideas lead to victory.
 So, get on the floor to Mix and Match!

-#### <!-- <i class="fas fa-edit"></i> --> Description:
-  If you think you can market from a pin to anything weird out there then, you should bring yourself here.
-Think crazy, funny, go berserk but make sure to sell your product!

 #### <!-- <i class="fas fa-map-marker-alt"></i> --> Venue: CSE CLASSROOM & CSE SEMINAR HALL